satyajeetmunje/satyajeetmunje.github.io/AdminQuickstart.md

 *Note:*
 >
 >* The changes via <code>usermod</code> take effect after the docker users log in.
-You can reboot or log in again to run docker commands
+You can reboot or log in again to run docker commands.
 >* Users not added to the <code>docker</code> group can run docker commands with a preceding <code>sudo</code>.

 ## Docker Compose

 #### The Configuration

-* Exposes port 8080 that allows HTTP connections.
+* Exposes port 8080, that allows HTTP connections.
 * Uses separate MariaDB and Redis containers.
 * Mounts the data and MySQL data directories on the host for persistent storage.